sagemath/sagewiki_to_gh-2022-10-10/days45_projects.md

 ..
 Note:: What's New:

     * See the `tutorials`_ page for links to tutorials, worksheets, resources, references, and more.
-    * Also see the `tutorials`_ page for a quick tutorial for sharing files between Windows and the virtual appliance.
+    * Also see the `tutorials`_ page for a quick guide on sharing files between Windows and the virtual appliance.

 .. _`tutorials`: days45_tutorials